TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

    - Updated upper and lower bounds for the user plane's position.
    - Adjusted image height.
    - Added `decrementKillCount()` function.
+   - Added an invincibilty frame function, whenever the userplane is hit it have a moment where it is flashing and in that mode it will not be able to take damage

 10. **Boss Class**
     - Updated upper and lower bounds for boss plane's position.
     - Adjusted image height.
     - Modified `activateShield()` and `deactivateShield()` functions to properly manage shield.
     - Added 'getshield()' function
+     - Added an invincibilty frame function, whenever the boss is hit it have a moment where it is flashing and in that mode it will not be able to take damage

 11. **HeartDisplay**
     - Change "ContainerXposition","ContainerYposition" and numberOfHeartsToDisplay  to be final